-Mayor Edward Murray is seeking two new members to serve on the Pioneer Square Preservation Board in the following positions – attorney and Pioneer Square retail business owner, a historian, a property owner, and a member-at-large.
-Individuals who are structural engineers, have an interest in historic preservation and/or familiarity with Pioneer Square are encouraged to apply.
+Mayor Edward Murray is seeking four new members to serve on the Pioneer Square Preservation Board.
+The positions needed include a Pioneer Square retail business owner, a historian, a property owner, and a member-at-large.
+Individuals who are structural engineers, have an interest in historic preservation, or are familiar with Pioneer Square are encouraged to apply.

 Interested applicants must be Seattle residents, and Board members serve without compensation.
 Those interested in being considered should send a letter of interest and resume by Thursday, April 27, 2017.
 Electronic submissions are preferred, if possible.

 Please email your letter and resume to: firstname.lastname@example.org

 (reference the Pioneer Square Preservation Board in the subject line)

 To submit a paper copy, please address: Genna Nashem, Pioneer Square Preservation Board Coordinator, Seattle Department of Neighborhoods, P.O.
 Box 94649, Seattle, WA 98124-4649.
 For more information, contact Genna Nashem at (206) 684-0227.

 The City of Seattle is committed to promoting diversity in the city’s boards and commissions.
 Women, persons with disabilities, sexual and gender minorities, young persons, senior citizens, persons of color, and immigrants are encouraged to apply.